On the rigidity of Arnoux-Rauzy words: Block-normalization of powers

 Assertion (\ref{III:viii}) follows from Lemma \ref{lem:propa}, Assertions (\ref{IIii}) and (\ref{IIiii}) and $k$-periodicity, since these indices are not touched by the block-transformations described in Assertion (\ref{III:vi}).

 Assertion (\ref{III:ix}) follows Assertion (\ref{III:vi}) and from Lemma \ref{lem:propa}, Assertions (\ref{IIiv}) and (\ref{IIv}).

-Now we prove that there are no more errors in the obtained word ( Assertion (\ref{III:vi})).
-Suppose there are errors after the two levels of block-normalizations.
+Now we prove that there are no more errors in the obtained word (Assertion (\ref{III:vi})).
+Suppose there are errors after the two levels of block-transformations.

 First note that the errors must be of the letter $a$.
-Indeed, errors of another letter $b\neq a$ must be of the form $\overline{b} \overline {c_1} \cdots \overline {c_l} b$ (say at index $j$).
+Indeed, errors of another letter $b\neq a$ must be of the form $\overline{b} \overline {c_1} \cdots \overline {c_\ell} b$ (say at index $j$).
 Due to Assertion (\ref{III:vii}), we must have either $j < i$ or $j> p+(n-1) k$, since only at these indices we can have $\overline{b}$ for $b\neq a$.
 The second case is impossible due to absence of letters $b$ of spin 0 after $ p+(n-1) k$, and the first case is impossible since the first letter of spin 0 in the conjectured simple error must be $b$ while it is $a$ at index $i$.
-So, we indeed cannot have error of a letter $b\neq a$.
+So, we indeed cannot have an error of a letter $b\neq a$.

 Now we are going to prove that we cannot have errors of the letter $a$ either.
-First note that there are no errors $\overline{a} \overline {c_1} \cdots \overline {c_l} a$ for $l>0$: indeed, by the previous assertions, series of occurrences of letters $\overline {c}$ for $c\neq a$ can only occur in the first period before index $i$ and in the last period after index $k(n-1)+p$.
+First note that there are no errors $\overline{a} \overline {c_1} \cdots \overline {c_\ell} a$ for $\ell>0$: indeed, by the previous assertions, series of occurrences of letters $\overline {c}$ for $c\neq a$ can only occur in the first period before index $i$ and in the last period after index $k(n-1)+p$.

-If such a series occurs in the first period, this means that the simple error $\overline{a} \overline {c_1} \cdots \overline {c_l} a$ either ends at the position $i$ or is entirely contained in the prefix of length $(i-1)$ of the word.
-The first case is impossible since due to Lemma \ref{lem:type3pre} the occurrence of $\tilde{a}$ preceding the position $i$ is at position $p$ and it has spin 0 by Assertion (\ref{III:iii}) and due to the fact that this position is not touched by the first and second level of transformations, whereas it must be 1 to have an error.
+If such a series occurs in the first period, this means that the simple error $\overline{a} \overline {c_1} \cdots \overline {c_\ell} a$ either ends at the position $i$ or is entirely contained in the prefix of length $(i-1)$ of the word.
+The first case is impossible.
+Indeed, by Lemma \ref{lem:type3pre}, the occurrence of $\tilde{a}$ preceding the position $i$ is at position $p$ and it has spin 0 by Assertion (\ref{III:iii}); moreover, due to the fact that this position is not touched by the first and second levels of transformations, its spin must be 1 to have an error.
 The second case is impossible since we did not touch the prefix of length $(i-1)$ on the first and second level of block-transformations, so it coincides with the prefix of $[\sigma]$ which is in normal form and hence cannot contain errors.
 For the last period the proof is symmetric.